-In 2009, EULAR issued their recommendations concerning the management of large vessel vasculitis.
+In 2009, EULAR issued their recommendations concerning the management of large vessel vasculitis, which is comprised of two distinct conditions: giant cell arteritis and Takayasu arteritis.
 With a "Level of Evidence 3, Strength of recommendation C", they recommend "monitoring of therapy for large vessel vasculitis should be clinical and supported by measurement of inflammatory markers....
 For patients with giant cell arteritis, a relapse is usually associated with a rise in ESR and CRP" (Mukhtyar et al., 2009).
 In this paper, no mention of the frequency of ESR and/or CRP testing is mentioned.